There are seven common types of Intellectual Disabilities (ID) diagnosed among children today.

-An incredibly inspiring quote I’m going to share with you by Hellen Keller says, “Your success and happiness lies in you.
+An incredibly inspiring quote by Hellen Keller says, “Your success and happiness lies in you.
 Resolve to keep happy, and your joy and you shall form an invincible host against difficulties.”

-#1.
-Frequently Asked Questions (FAQ) you may have about Intellectual Disabilities you can learn about by clicking here.
+For more Frequently Asked Questions (FAQ) you may have about Intellectual Disabilities, click here.

-It includes all the critical topics surrounding an individual who has these types of disabilities and is a great guide to reference.
+Here is a great guide to reference that includes all the critical topics surrounding an individual who has intellectual and developmental disabilities.

-Affiliate Disclaimer: This post may contain affiliate links for your convenience which means if you make a purchase I will earn a small commission at no extra cost to you.
-Thank you for your incredible support and allowing me the opportunity to deliver the most valuable content to you!
+Affiliate Disclaimer: This post may contain affiliate links for your convenience.
+As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
+Thank you for your support and engagement which keeps this website alive!